 Corey Schafer

-Average video length: 15 minutes to 45 minutes
+Average video length: 15 to 45 minutes

-Recently posting new videos after hiatus
+Recently posting new videos after a hiatus

-Best channels for intermediate-level coders
+Top programming tutorials for intermediate-level coders

 Fireship

-Average video length: 5-10 minutes
+Average video length: 5 to 10 minutes

 New videos posted weekly

 In a hurry?
 Fireship is known for its lightning-fast explainers (#100secondsofcode), tutorials (Code This, Not That), and industry updates (#thecodereport).
-It’s a great — and very entertaining — way to keep up to date on tech news and engineering topics.
+It’s a great and very entertaining way to keep up to date on tech news and engineering topics.
 Jeff Delaney, the host, has a knack for making complex concepts easy to understand and fun to learn.
 That’s what makes Fireship one of the most popular tech channels on YouTube.

 TechWorld with Nana